 If you rely on your dog for emotional support and comfort, you may be able to certify them as an emotional support animal.
 ESA status can make it easier for you to keep your dog with you when you travel or move to a new home.

 What Is An Emotional Support Dog?

-An emotional support animal is more than just a pet – they provide support and comfort to individuals dealing with mental and emotional disabilities.
+An emotional support dog is more than just a pet – they provide support and comfort to individuals dealing with mental and emotional disabilities.
+Living with a disabling mental illness can negatively affect major life activities as well as day-to-day activities.
+An emotional support dog can help.
 As medical professionals learn more about mental health, they can diagnose and treat previously overlooked conditions.
 In many cases, an ESA is an essential part of coping with a mental or emotional disability.

 ESAs are not the same as service animals because they aren’t trained to perform specific tasks, such as guiding a blind person.
 An ESA can be just as important to a person as a service animal by offering a supportive and comforting presence.
 ESAs have certain rights under state and federal laws.